BinaryAlien/libssq/README.md

 # libssq

-☢️ An up-to-date [Source Server query protocol](https://developer.valvesoftware.com/wiki/Server_queries) library written in C.
+☢️ An up-to-date [Source Server query protocol](https://developer.valvesoftware.com/wiki/Server_queries) library written in C99.

 If you like this library, please let me know by adding a ⭐ to the repository!